forkcs/geosas-wsgi/README.md

 # wsgi-rest

-**wsgi-rest** an absolutely simple framework for creating web-services on HTTP or REST API.
+**wsgi-rest** is an absolutely simple framework for creating web-services on HTTP or REST API.
 This project is written using only standart python library, so you can use it without installing external dependencies.